SEND Termly Parent Forum

 Ashleigh Primary School also offers ‘Ashleigh Tree House’, a breakfast and after school club available from 3+ years.
 For further information wither visit our website or click here.

-We are committed to making reasonable adjustments to ensure participation for all, so please contact our cluster SENDCo to discuss specific requirements contact details as follows: firstname.lastname@example.org
+We are committed to making reasonable adjustments to ensure participation for all, so please contact our Inclusion Manager at firstname.lastname@example.org

 All staff at Ashleigh School and Nursery observe the requirements as set out in the Equality Act 2010.
 This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments’.